Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Construction of the Non-Abelian Fourier Transform

 Now, if we attempt to repeat Braverman-Kazhdan's construction in the context of finite fields, we quickly hit an obstruction.
 We may perfectly well pull-push functions on rational points along (\ref{pullpushadj}); this will define an involutive Fourier transform $\mathcal{F}_{s_\alpha,e}$.
 But we can proceed no further in composing this transform by \textit{another} such transform\footnote{ Observe that while $B$ is adjacent to $B_{s_\alpha}$ for a simple reflection $s_\alpha$, it is no longer true that $B_{s_\alpha}$ is adjacent to $B_{s_{\beta}s_{\alpha}}$ for $s_\beta$ another simple reflection.
 Rather, we see that we must conjugate $s_\beta$ by $s_\alpha$ to produce simple reflection with respect to the Borel $B_{s_\alpha}$.
 Hence we find that $B_{(s_\alpha s_\beta s_\alpha) s_\alpha} = B_{s_\alpha s_\beta}$ is the desired adjacent Borel.
 Notice that the order of $\alpha$ and $\beta$ is flipped from what one might naively expect.} $\mathcal{F}_{s_\alpha s_\beta,s_\alpha}$: applying the transform $\mathcal{F}_{s_\alpha,e}$ results in a function on $\widetilde{G/U'}(\F_q)$, where the relative affine closure has been taken with respect to $G/[P_\alpha,P_\alpha]$; the domain of $\mathcal{F}_{s_\alpha s_\beta,s_\alpha}$ consists of the set of functions on a \textit{different} relative affine closure of $G/U'$.
 Of course, over local fields, these discrepancies are irrelevant because the difference between $\widetilde{G/U}$ and $G/U$ is of measure 0, so we may restrict to functions on $G/U$ everywhere.
 But, as we have already mentioned, Zariski-closed subsets of varieties over finite fields have positive measure.
 We cannot simply ignore them.

 There are two ways we might attempt to circumvent this problem.
 One approach, implemented in Sections \ref{RFC} and \ref{Sp4Func} below for the case of $\SL_3$ and $\Sp_4$, is to restrict our space of functions to those functions $f$ such that the support of $\mathcal{F}_{s_\alpha,e}(f)$ is entirely in $G/U'(\F_q) \subset \widetilde{G/U'}(\F_q)$.
 Another approach is to try to extend these ``adjacent" Fourier transforms to all functions on the absolute affine closure $\overline{G/U}$ from the outset.
 However, even the BK-pairing fails to extend to absolute affine closures (see the paragraph before Section \ref{CompRes} below for the specific case of $\SL_3$), so there are geometric obstacles to accomplishing this.
-In the next section, we will define partial intertwiners for an arbitrary pair of parabolics containing $M$.